tedmoore/schelp2/docs/Classes/Plotter.md

 ### `getGridProperty`
 Get the value of a grid property.
-See [#-setGridProperties](#-setgridproperties) for a list of available properties.**Arguments:**
+See [setGridProperties](#setgridproperties) for a list of available properties.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `axis` | A `Symbol` denoting the axis whose grid you're modifying: `\x` or `\y`. |
 | `property` | The property name as a `Symbol`. |
-As a convenience method, `getGridProperty` assumes that properties across all `Plot`s are the same (as would be the case if set by [#-setGridProperties](#-setgridproperties)) so returns a single value.
+As a convenience method, `getGridProperty` assumes that properties across all `Plot`s are the same (as would be the case if set by [setGridProperties](#setgridproperties)) so returns a single value.
 Alternatively, properties from individual plot grids can be collected by iterating over the plots:
 ```supercollider
 ( // inspect the \labelAnchor of each DrawGridX
 var plotter  = [10, 34, 167].collect({ |freq|